Good Girl/Bad Girl: The Struggle Is Real

-When you’re a bad girl who wants to be a good girl but struggles to fight her nature you inevitability identify patterns to your behavior over time.
-You know the feelings as the start, you can call the fall of the wheels from your wagon because you recognize the rise, at the dawn of any given day, of emotion which has always yielded an afternoon outburst.
+When you’re a bad girl who wants to be a good girl but struggles to fight her nature you inevitability identify patterns in your behavior over time.
+You know the feelings as they start.
+You can call the fall of the wheels from your wagon because you recognize the rise of emotion, at the dawn of any given day, which will always inevitably yield an afternoon outburst.

 You can not honestly deny that all your attempts at suppression have failed when the dam breaks and your unchecked emotional imbalance floods into the open, rushing full force against the life you pretended to lead.

-Not looking the Devil in its is eye wont make him go away.
-And this method doesn’t work in adulthood when we crumble in the middle of the week and force ourselves to overachieve so we can submit to our fears – in the long-desired, mythical good conscience that we did the most and best we could – and breathe in the truth of our fears: fear of rejection, fear of failure, fear of self sabotage, and fear of betrayal.
+Not looking the Devil in its eye won’t make him go away.
+And this method doesn’t work in adulthood either, when we crumble in the middle of the week and force ourselves to overachieve so we can submit to our fears – in the long-desired, mythical good conscience that we did the most and best we could – and inhale their false identities: rejection, failure, self sabotage, and betrayal.

 And if she can’t stay long.
-If your transformation doesn’t hold… Oh well.
-Nothing lasts forever anyway.
+If your transformation doesn’t hold… Ah well.
+Nothing lasts forever, anyway.